-- Academic Staff: Unit Academic Staff Committees {based on UWS 9.04 http://docs.legis.wisconsin.gov/code/admin_code/uws/9} - a.
-Membership
+1. Academic Staff: Unit Academic Staff Committees

+{based on UWS 9.04 http://docs.legis.wisconsin.gov/code/admin_code/uws/9} a.
+Membership b.
+Charge to the Unit Academic Staff Committee

 All administrative and/or professional academic staff with an assignment of 50 percent or more in the department or unit, including the unit director or functional equivalent, shall be members of the Unit Academic Staff Committee.